It’s one of Australia’s most popular destinations, and one look at all the best things to do in Byron Bay will have you keen as to visit!

 In fact, Byron Bay is quite known for its amazing beaches, so all sorts of water sports, or even some casual swimming and relaxing in the water, feels downright perfect.

 Best of all you might even want to enjoy world-renowned waves if you want to do some surfing.
+The Pass, a point break next to Clarkes Beach, is the most popular surfing spot in the area.

-Because the temperatures are perfect and the visibility is great, diving and snorkelling are some things you might want to try in the summertime.
+Because the temperatures are perfect and the visibility is great, scuba diving and snorkelling are some things you might want to try in the summertime.

 They definitely can be some of the most fun things to do in Byron Bay.

-Rejuvenate In The Tea Tree Lakes
+12) Rejuvenate in the Tea Tree Lakes

 One of the most unique aspects of Byron Bay is its surrounding tea tree lakes.